The Mirena coil is a type of contraception for women. Some women should not use a Mirena coil after cancer treatment.

 Hormone dependent cancers, including breast cancer

 Although the Mirena coil only releases a small amount of levonorgestrel, we are not sure how much of it, if any, goes to other parts of the body.
+Because of this, the manufacturers don't recommend using the Mirena coil if you have had hormone dependent cancers, including breast cancer.

 Currently, there is no strong evidence to show whether or not the Mirena coil could cause cancers that depend on hormones to grow.
+There has been research looking at whether there is a link between the Mirena coil and the risk of breast cancer.
+The findings from these studies have been mixed.

-Overall there does not appear to be a link between using an IUS device and breast cancer.
-But if you are concerned you can talk to your GP or specialist about what contraception is best for you.
+If you are concerned you can talk to your GP or specialist about what contraception is best for you.

 Blood cancers, including leukaemia